Last Updated on September 13, 2023

 Understanding different people and their styles

-Understanding people’s personal communication styles help you not to misinterpret their actions.
-If you are communicating via video, you really need to grasp the communicator’s style not to misunderstand them.
-Knowing an individual style can enhance your own interpersonal skills, increase task accomplishment, build trust, and help you experience less frustration.
+Knowing an individual style can enhance your interpersonal skills, increase task accomplishment, build trust, and help you experience less frustration.
 Let’s explore the four predominant styles.

 Dominant

 Those with a “dominant” communication personal style are the drivers or directors.
 They love action and are results-focused.
 They look at the big picture, not the more minor details.
-Sensitivity and patience are not their strengths, and reflecting these qualities requires some effort.
+Sensitivity and patience are not their strengths; reflecting these qualities requires effort.

-If you are communicating with a “dominant” personality, then take note: Stay on the topic and get down to business right away.
+If you are communicating with a “dominant” personality, then note: Stay on the topic and get down to business immediately.
 Be ready for impromptu follow-up questions (and you’d better answer them with confidence).
-Dominant people can be rather blunt and decisive, so don’t take this to heart.
+Dominant people can be blunt and decisive, so don’t take this to heart.

 To help you focus on people with this style – do this